NAU-PIXEL/roughness/README.md

 $ poetry run setup_roughness.py

 # Now you can open a Jupyter server...
-$ poetry run jupyter notebook
+$ poetry run python jupyter notebook

 # or activate the venv directly from the terminal...
 $ poetry shell